-Pelosi punches back against questions about her stimulus bill strategy in contentious television interview
+Pelosi punches back on questions about her stimulus bill strategy in contentious television interview

 “Don’t let the perfect be the enemy of the good,” Blitzer said again.

-“It is nowhere near perfect ...we’re not even close to the good,” Pelosi retorted.
+“It is nowhere near perfect. … We’re not even close to the good,” Pelosi retorted.
 “Thank you for your sensitivity to our constituents’ needs.”

 “I am sensitive to them because I see them on the street begging for food, begging for money,” Blitzer said.